dereklstinson/gocudnn/README.md

 A few exceptions though:.
 1. Most descriptors will be handled with methods after they are created.
-2. All of the "get" functions will return multiple values \(some of them don't right now, but that will change\).
+2. All of the "get" functions will return multiple values.

 ## A little more on flag handling